autonlab/ActiveSearch/Daemon/howtorun.md

  4. For the email returned in step 2., tell the system if it is interesting `http://localhost:8080/ActiveSearchDaemon/rest/emailinteresting` or not
       `http://localhost:8080/ActiveSearchDaemon/rest/emailboring`.
 Each of these calls will return the next email ID that it recommends

+## Generating a war file
+ Users may want to generate a war file rather than start a tomcat server through Maven.
+A war file can be uploaded to an existing server or one on a remote machine
+ 1. First, make sure to start your server with JAVA_OPTS="-Xmx30g" so there is enough memory to do the precomputation
+ 2. Instead of doing `> mvn clean; mvn tomcat:run` to start the REST daemon, do `> mvn compile; mvn war:war` The .war file will be placed in the target/ directory

 For an optional GUI that can talk to this REST daemon, see the [Cytoscape App](https://github.com/AutonlabCMU/ActiveSearch/blob/master/CytoscapeApp/howtorun.md)